pootiney/Game-Design-face-emotion-recognition-autism/README.md

 >5.
 How will the game notify to play every day?(????????)

 ### Menue:(not complete)
+In menue we have 5 Buttons to choose corresponding level.
 ### Gestalt Level:(not comlete)

 In this level user drag different parts of the face and drop them in correct part of face